RESERVE A ROOM RESERVE A TABLE

 We live responsibly, moderately, respectfully and, above all, are connected to others.

 We involve surrounding farmers in our activities.
 We buy local, organic, traditional, seasonal ingredients.
-Together with farmers, we revive forgotten dishes and ingredients and develop new products of tradition for the future (our Carniolan sausage, tepka pear juice, tepka pear pralines, trout caviar, trout smoked in black kitchen…).
+Together with farmers, we revive forgotten dishes and ingredients and develop new products of tradition for the future (our Carniolan sausage with tepka pear, tepka pear juice, tepka pear pralines, trout caviar, trout smoked in black kitchen, red corn polenta, Alpine region breakfast…).
 Farmers take part in our local market once a month.
+Our identity, a multicultural society that is as important as biodiversity in nature, will be preserved.

 We have our own gardens and greenhouses.
 We carefully plan what and where we will plant by ourselves and when we can use the ingredient.
 Together with the farmers, we plan what and where they will plant for us and when the ingredient will be available.

 We have connected with vulnerable groups.
-People with special needs make ceramics and paintings for us.
+People with special needs make ceramics and paintings for us and are the part of our team (they work in the kitchen).

 We include artists in our work who present works of art to our guests.